destinymalone/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references-know-your-variables/README.md

 ## How do you declare a variable?

 Java cares about type.

-A floating point number can not go into an integer variable, unless you acknowledge to the compiler that you know you might lose precision (like everything after the decimal point)
+A floating point number can not go into an integer variable, unless you acknowledge to the compiler that you know you might lose precision (like everything after the decimal point).
 Variables come in two flavors: primitive and object reference.

-Primitives hold fundamental values including integers, booleans, and floating point numbers.

-Object references hold references to objects.

-Two declaration ruls to follow: cariables must have a type and variables must have a name.
+Primitives hold fundamental values including integers, booleans, and floating point numbers, but object references hold references to other objects.
+There are two declaration rules to follow: variables must have a type and variables must have a name.

 ````java